null7x/Quran-Arion/README.md

-# Flutter Music App with BLoC
+# Quran-Arion - Islamic Quran Recitation App

-A Flutter music streaming application that allows users to play audio files from local storage.
-The app features a beautiful neumorphic UI design and provides a smooth user experience for browsing and playing music.
+A beautiful Flutter application for listening to Quran recitations by renowned Quranic scholars.
+The app provides high-quality Islamic audio content with an elegant interface designed for Muslim users seeking spiritual enrichment.

 ## Screenshots